-Describe how resources will be allocated among funding categories.
 Of the State CDBG allocation, \$0 is allocated initially.
 However, a maximum \$3 million may be transferred from other fund categories for either State Urgent Need Fund or Water Crisis Assistance Fund projects as needed.

 Describe threshold factors and grant size limits.
 Maximum: \$500,000 for projects benefitting a single jurisdiction / \$1 million may be authorized for projects benefitting multiple communities.
-Minimum: \$50,000 19 What are the outcome measures expected as a result of the method of distribution?
-State Program Name: Activities Benefitting LMI Persons Activities Addressing an Urgent Need Texas ESG Program Funding Sources: ESG Describe the state program addressed by the Method of Distribution.
+Minimum: \$50,000 What are the outcome measures expected as a result of the method of distribution?
+Activities Benefitting LMI Persons Activities Addressing an Urgent Need 19 State Program Name: Texas ESG Program Funding Sources: ESG Describe the state program addressed by the Method of Distribution.
 The ESG Program awarded contracts on a competitive application for PY2020, and in PY2021, these same subrecipients received an award of funding, so long as they met criteria related to performance under their PY2020 contract.
-For PY2022, funds may be offered to eligible prior subrecipients who have demonstrated effective performance under their prior award, or may be offered under a competitive funding application, or a combination thereof.
-Some portion of the allocation may be set aside for direct awards to Subrecipients receiving funds for development of non-congregate shelter under HOME-ARP or awarded to nonprofit legal services providers who will accept referrals from subrecipients of ESG funds.
+For PY2022, funds may be offered to eligible prior subrecipients who have demonstrated effective performance under their prior award, or may be offered under a competitive funding application.
+Some portion of the allocation may be set aside for direct awards to Subrecipients receiving funds for development of noncongregate shelter under HOME-ARP or awarded to nonprofit legal services providers who will accept referrals from subrecipients of ESG funds.
 ESG funds are awarded to private nonprofit organizations, cities, and counties in the State of Texas to provide the services necessary to help persons who are experiencing or at-risk of homelessness quickly regain stability in permanent housing.
 To prioritize geographic dispersion of funds, funding is allocated to each CoC based on an allocation formula that includes population and other data as described in the State ESG rules.
 Award authority for all ESG funds remains with TDHCA's Board, and TDHCA contracts directly with all subrecipients.
-Any funds returned to the Department from prior year ESG allocations will be redistributed in accordance with the 10 TAC §7.41, or as otherwise approved by the TDHCA Board or as required by HUD.
+Any funds returned to the Department from prior to 2021 ESG funds, will be redistributed in accordance with the 10 TAC §7.41, or as otherwise approved by the TDHCA Board.